He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 Then the Boneholder mother saw.

-The other children scattered—not from Fionn, but from the sudden movement, the sharp command, the moment breaking.
+The other children scattered.
 Denn's face fell as he backed away toward his mother.

-Fionn's hands gripped his shirt, heartbeat quick against Torven's chest.
+Torven crossed the distance and picked him up.
+Small hands gripped his shirt, heartbeat quick against his chest.

 "Come on," Torven said.
 "Let's get water."

-An older woman approached.
-Torven recognized her—Edge-dweller tanner, just like his wife, older by twenty winters but with the same stained hands.
+An older woman approached, and Torven recognized her, Edge-dweller tanner, just like his wife, older by twenty winters but with the same stained hands.

 "He's walking now?" she asked.